kyma-project/kyma/docs/02-get-started/02-deploy-expose-function.md

   </summary>

 In your Function's **Configuration** tab, click on the APIRule's **Hostname**.
-This will open the Function's external address as a new page.
+This opens the Function's external address as a new page.

 > **NOTE:** Alternatively, from the left navigation go to **APIRules**, and click on the **Host** URL there.